 - How to upload files other than Autoit?

 - Negative test case for a pen?

 - How to run a test 3times if the test fails?

-our purpose is to build trust in society and solve important problems.
-We’re a network of firms in 158 countries with more than 2,36,000 people who are committed to delivering quality in assurance, advisory and tax services.
-Find out more and tell us what matters to you by visiting us at www.pwc.com
+Our purpose is to build trust in society and solve important problems.
+We’re a network of firms in 158 countries with more than 2,36,000 people committed to delivering quality assurance, advisory, and tax services.
+Please find out more and tell us what matters to you by visiting us at www.pwc.com.